eissasoubhi/Address_Book/README.md

 ## Introduction

-This repository is a simple test for a job application that represents an address book which we can add, edit and delete entries. we also have an overview of all contacts.
+This repository is a simple test for a job application that represents an address book where we can add, edit and delete entries. we also have an overview of all contacts.

 The address book contains the following data: